What Phlebotomy Technicians Do

 - Hrs Of Didactic Training

 All Phlebotomists must be LICENSED through the Department of Health Services, Laboratory Field Services Division in order to maintain employment as a Phlebotomist.

 Effective April 9, 2003, all persons performing phlebotomy who are not doctors, nurses, or clinical lab scientists, must be certified as a phlebotomist before they can draw blood.

 STATE CERTIFICATION REQUIREMENTS:

-- Attend a phlebotomy training program that has been approved by the State’s Laboratory Field Services Department.
+- Attend a phlebotomy training program that has been licensed by the State’s Laboratory Field Services Department.

-- Complete a minimum of 40 hours of clinical training at a State-Approved lab.
-(CTI requires 64 Hours didactic training, 40 Hours clinical training at a State-Approved Lab, 50 venipunctures, 10 skin punctures)*
+- Complete a minimum of 40 hours of clinical training at a State-Licensed lab.
+(CTI requires 64 Hours didactic training, 40 Hours clinical training at a State-LIcensed Lab, 50 venipunctures, 10 skin punctures)*

 - Pass a written certification exam from an organization approved by the California Department of Health Services.